Jan de Vries Archives

 In theory, because the anthocyanidins in bilberry may inhibit blood from clotting, there may be an increased risk of bleeding in those taking anthocyanidins extracts from bilberry along with blood thinners, particularly warfarin.
 This has not been tested scientifically, but those taking warfarin or other blood thinners in the same class, known as anticoagulants, should be very careful if considering use of high dose bilberry supplements.

 So, not only are bilberries useful for improving your vision, they may also boost your circulation and help to protect you from heart disease!
 You can find a range of bilberry products here.
-We love these bilberry capsules from Natures Plus!
+We love these bilberry capsules from Solgar!